qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 the ``tweets`` property, we will print the data in the debugging console.
 To do so, we call ``this.debug`` with the stringified value in the apply method ``_applyTweets``.
-Add the following code to the member section of the “Application” class:
+Add the following code to the member section of the "Application" class:
 ::

     // property apply